Dr. Jeremy Kua|

 In particular, we are:

-1. Generating baseline maps for the co-oligomerization of aldehydes, amines and HCN.
+1. Generating baseline maps for the co-oligomerization of aldehydes, amines, HCN and H2S.

 2. Studying how environmental changes (pH, concentration, ions, temperature) away from standard conditions perturb the free energies.